swift-server/swift-aws-lambda-runtime/Examples/Streaming/README.md

 ### Step3: Create the URL

-This creates [an URL with IAM authentication](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html).
+This creates [a URL with IAM authentication](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html).
 Only calls with a valid signature will be authorized.

 ```bash
 aws lambda create-function-url-config \